valancej/documentation/_general/projects/getting-started.md

 All your builds will be deleted as well.
 Make sure that you really don't need this project anymore.
 It cannot be recovered once deleted.

+## Creating Projects Using Codeship API

+If you need to create a large number of projects, or maybe just create similar projects on a regular basis, you can use the API to do the heavy lifting and just have a template on your side that forms the basis for all new projects.
+To learn more, head over to the [API Documentation]({{ site.baseurl }}{% link _basic/builds-and-configuration/api.md %}) page.

 ## Transfer Project Ownership
 You can transfer your project to another account by navigating to: